 Most Mac users will probably only ever use the single drive that came with their system.
 But for those who want to use multiple internal drives or partitions, Windows via Boot Camp, or boot to external drives, you’ll need to use the Mac’s built-in Startup Manager.
-Simply reboot your Mac and hold the Alt/Option key on your keyboard as soon as you hear the Mac’s startup chime.
+Simply reboot your Mac and hold the Option key on your keyboard as soon as you see the Mac’s startup Apple logo.
 After a few moments, you’ll see all of the bootable devices appear on your screen accompanied by their corresponding icons and volume names.

 The Mac Startup Manager works great if you have a number of boot options from which to choose, but your Mac also recognizes a few additional startup keys that direct it to boot immediately from a specific source.
-These keys include holding the C key during boot to boot directly from an inserted CD, DVD, or bootable USB drive, and holding the N key to perform a NetBoot to a compatible network server.
+These keys include holding the C key during boot to boot directly from an inserted CD, DVD, or bootable USB drive on older versions of macOS, and holding the N key to perform a NetBoot to a compatible network server.

 To reset PRAM, shut down your Mac and find the Command, Option, P, and R keys on your keyboard.
-You’re going to need to power your Mac up, and then press and hold all four keys simultaneously as soon as you hear the startup chime.
+You’re going to need to power your Mac up and then press and hold all four keys simultaneously as soon as you see the Apple logo.
 It’s a little tricky at first, and you may miss it on the first attempt, but just keep rebooting your Mac until you’re comfortable contorting your fingers to reach all four keys at the same time.

-Keep holding the keys until your Mac reboots itself and you hear the startup chime a second time.
-At this point you can release the keys and your Mac should boot as normal.
-Note that settings such as resolution and system speaker volume will be set to defaults, so don’t be startled if your Mac’s startup chime is a bit louder on the second boot.
+Keep holding the keys until your Mac reboots itself and you see the Apple logo appear and disappear a second time.
+At this point, you can release the keys and your Mac should boot as normal.
+Note that settings such as resolution and system speaker volume will be set to defaults, so don’t be startled if your Mac’s sound effects are a bit louder on the second boot.

 There’s a whole lot going on when your Mac boots, but Apple, always concerned about design and user experience, hides the details behind the familiar light gray boot screen.
 This makes booting your Mac a simple and pleasant experience, but can also hamper troubleshooting efforts.